c0ded00d1e12/ecen224/_labs/getting-started.md

       <img src="{% link assets/getting-started/assembly/step_10_ribbon %}" alt="Step 10 - ribbon cable inserted, locked.">
     </figure>

 10. Gently wrap the ribbon cable between the Raspberry Pi and the display HAT.
-Be careful not to bend the mental part of the ribbon cable that is coming out of the Raspberry Pi.
+Be careful not to bend the metal part of the ribbon cable that is coming out of the Raspberry Pi.
     <figure class="image mx-auto" style="max-width: 750px">
       <img src="{% link assets/getting-started/assembly/step_11_bent.jpeg %}" alt="Bent ribbon cable">
     </figure>